antoni909/React-Demos/README.md

 ### React Code Challenges

-Using LinkedIn React.js
+Using TypeScript, solve LinkedIn [React.js Code Challenges](https://www.linkedin.com/learning/react-js-code-challenges/dark-mode?autoplay=true&resume=false)

-- [ ] Color Renderer - build a color renderer that will display color swatches on a user interface
+- [x] Color Renderer - build a color renderer that will display color swatches on a user interface
-  - [ ] Given: ColorRenderer, Color Component
+  - [x] Given: ColorRenderer, Color Component
-  - [ ] Requirements: Update the ColorRender component to display one instance of the Color Component for each color in the array of colors
+  - [x] Requirements: Update the ColorRender component to display one instance of the Color Component for each color in the array of colors

 ### Active Demos